1severus1/ovs-project/README.md

 You can directly see these three files in ovs-project folder.

+Please download the source code of openvswitch-2.14.0 in [OVS downloading page](http://www.openvswitch.org/download/).

-You can compile in openvswitch-2.14.0 folder with these three files already in.
+And change these three files above before compile.